ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 At minimum, these parameters include:

-- a Service identifier: An opaque identifier (e.g. UUID) that uniquely identifies the service and can be used to securely retrive all other Service parameters.
+- a Service identifier: An opaque identifier (e.g. UUID) that uniquely identifies the service and can be used to securely retrieve all other Service parameters.

-- The Tree algorithm used for issuing receipts, and its additional global parameters, if any.
+- The Tree algorithm used for issuing receipts, and its additional parameters, if any.
 This document creates a registry (see {{tree-alg-registry}}) and describes an initial set of tree algorithms.

   > [TODO] The architecture also has fixed TS registration policies.